 Founding members of the school, students Aleksandr Markov and Georgia Prentice achieved A*A*A and AAA respectively.
 Georgia will read Philosophy at Bristol and Aleksandr will read Neuroscience at Edinburgh.

 The pair both celebrated success in Maths, representing the school’s overall outstanding performance in this subject with 46% A*/A grades.

 Bertie Lyhne-Gold, Jacob Honig-Rozario and Laith Gergi were also among the students who joined the school when it first opened in September 2014, and were each celebrating securing an A* and two A grades.

 North Bridge House Senior Canonbury also celebrated top grade success in English Literature with 50% A*/A grades (vs 24.8% national average) and 50% A*/A grades in Biology (vs 24.4% national average).

-Many NBH Senior Canonbury students have gained a place to study at their first-choice university, including top leaver destinations, all of which are Russell Group universities, such as Bristol, Cardiff, Edinburgh, Glasgow, Leeds, University College London (UCL) and York.
+Many NBH Senior Canonbury students have gained a place to study at their first-choice university, including the University of Oxford and top Russell Group destinations, such as Bristol, Cardiff, Edinburgh, Glasgow, Leeds, University College London (UCL) and York.

 The 2019 A Level grades build on the excellent results seen in previous years, continuing to see a rise in the number of top grades achieved.
 This year, 34% of grades were at A*/A and 57% of grades were at A*-B.